Things You Should Know About the UK

 With a Graduate visa you can work in most jobs except work as a professional sportsperson, opening up great opportunities for those of you who are looking to study abroad as well experience working in an international environment.

 Accomodation & Living Cost

-Upon your arrival at the university of your choice, first-year students will be provided accommodation within the campus area.
-On average accommodation provided by a university of your choice range from GBP 100 to 200 per week, depending on the type of accommodation you choose (flat, shared house, etc)
+Upon your arrival at the university of your choice, it is highly recommended for first-year students to live in an accommodation within the campus area.
+Usually, the utility bills of an accommodation provided by the university are inclusive of electricity, water, heating, and WiFi.
+On average, accommodation provided by a university of your choice ranges from £100 to £200 per week, depending on the type of accommodation you choose (flat, shared house, etc).